obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### How large can each file be?

-The maximum file size is 200 MB.
+The maximum file size is 200 MB per file.

 ### What type of data will sync?